wujinhjun/wujinhjun-s-openhardware/Arduino_exercise/How to use vscode to program arduino.md

 ****

 1. Install the vscode from the micrsoft  [download the vscode](https://code.visualstudio.com/)  :
-This is easy, yes?
+This is easy, right?
 If you need to learn the install of vscode, I think there are a lot of tutorials on this aspect on the Internet.
 I won't dwell on it.

 2. Install the expand for arduino in vscode:
 We can press the key:`Ctrl`+`Shift`+`X`, open the extension and search arduino.
 Then, install it.